Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_exercises.md

 As we have seen in this module, BioNetGen is very good at simulating systems that involve a large number of species and particles but can be summarized with a small set of rules.
 Polymerization reactions offer another good example of such a system.

-**Exercise 1:** Imagine you were to implement a BioNetGen simulation for a hypothetical reaction system.
+**Exercise:** Imagine you were to implement a BioNetGen simulation for a hypothetical reaction system.
 What do you need to know about the system before implementing?
 What do you need to define in your program?
 {: .notice--info}

 **Polymerization** is the process by which **monomer** molecules combine into chains called **polymers**.
 Biological polymers are everywhere, from DNA (formed of monomer nucleotides) to proteins (formed of monomer amino acids) to lipids (formed of monomer fatty acids).
 For another example, polyvinyl chloride (PVC) is formed from many vinyl monomers.